Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: Background

 \subsection{Trusted/Secure Hardware}

-Trusted/secure hardware has a long history of being successfully used in many high-security use cases, starting as dedicated security (co-)processors specializing in crypto operations.
+Dedicated security hardware has a long history of being successfully used in many high-security use cases, starting as (co-)processors specializing in crypto operations.
 For example, smart cards~\cite{rankl2004smart} are widely used in financial transactions.
 Similarly, hardware security modules (HSMs) such as IBM 4758~\cite{ibm4758} have also been used to protect critical secret keys.
 Discrete security chips such as TPM~\cite{pearson2003trusted}, Google Titan~\cite{googletitan}, and Apple T1 provide hardware root-of-trust on many platforms.
-Modern System-on-Chip (SoC) designs also typically include a dedicated security processor with crypto engines for secure booting and other high-security operations: Synopsys tRoot hardware security module~\cite{Synopsys}, Rambus RT-630 programmable root-of-trust (RoT)~\cite{Rambus}, Apple secure enclave~\cite{AppleS}, Qualcomm secure processing unit~\cite{QSPU}, etc. These dedicated security processors usually require less than $1mm^2$.
-Even though their performance is limited and their implementations may still have security vulnerabilities~\cite{moghimi2020tpm, han2018bad, butterworth2013bios}, the small dedicated security processors are considered to be far more secure compared to high-performance processors as shown by their successful history in high-security applications.
-The dedicated security processors are also relatively easy to deploy \de{because they can be integrated into a system} as a separate chip or an IP block\de{ without affecting the rest of the system}.
+Modern System-on-Chip (SoC) designs also typically include a dedicated security processor with crypto engines for secure booting and other high-security operations: Synopsys tRoot hardware security module~\cite{Synopsys}, Rambus RT-630 programmable root-of-trust (RoT)~\cite{Rambus}, Apple secure enclave~\cite{AppleS}, Qualcomm secure processing unit~\cite{QSPU}, etc. Even though their performance is limited and their implementations may still have security vulnerabilities~\cite{moghimi2020tpm, han2018bad, butterworth2013bios}, the small dedicated security processors are considered to be far more secure compared to high-performance processors.
+The dedicated security processors are also relatively easy to deploy\de{because they can be integrated into a system} as a separate chip or as an IP block\de{ without affecting the rest of the system}.

-For high-performance processors, the idea of trusted hardware developed into a trusted execution environment (TEE), which adds hardware-based security protection on a shared general-purpose processor running a full software stack.
+For high-performance processors, the idea of trusted hardware developed into a trusted execution environment (TEE), which adds hardware-based security protection on a shared general-purpose processor running a full software stack \cite{van2017sgx,amdsev,hua2020guardnn}.
 A TEE aims to protect the integrity and confidentiality of the code and data inside, even when low-level software and/or the environment cannot be trusted.
-The TEE was first developed as a security extension on a high-performance processor such as Intel SGX \cite{van2017sgx} and recently also proposed for a secure accelerator \cite{hua2020guardnn}.
+TEEs on modern processors can typically provide much higher performance compared to the dedicated security hardware, but also introduce new security challenges due to the large TCB and complex optimizations in high-performance processors \cite{fei2021security,xu2015controlled,shinde2015preventing, gyselinck2018off,lee2017inferring,gotzfried2017cache,brasser2017software,lee2017hacking, wang2018interface}.
+The high-performance TEEs also require new hardware protection for each computing engine and significant changes to a complex software stack, making their deployment for new hardware challenging.